ONONDAGA COUNTY MUSIC EDUCATORS ASSOCIATION BY-LAWS

 ARTICLE XIX: AFFLIATIONS AND RELATIONSHIPS

 Section 19.1: Affiliations.
 This organization shall function as the officially affiliated county organization to the New York State School Music Association (NYSSMA).
-It will promote the welfare and the music education activities of NYSSMA and the Music Educators National Conference.
+It will promote the welfare and the music education activities of NYSSMA and the National Association for Music Education (NAfME).

 Section 19.2: Relationships.
 This organization shall maintain relationships with the teacher's associations, cultural and concert organizations, and higher educational institutions that are deemed appropriate to the fulfillment of the purpose of the organization.